Detecting gravitational wave background with equivalent configurations in the network of space based optical lattice clocks: Conclusion and discussion

+In the numerical analysis part, we explore the variation of the ORF with detector separation and included angle for an isosceles trapezoid configuration.
+The results show that for a fixed included angle, as the separation between the centers of the two detectors increases, the ORF peak decreases and shifts toward lower frequencies.
+For a fixed separation satisfying $|\vec{m}_{12}|=0$, the variation of the ORF with the included angle is generally consistent with the Hellings-Downs curve.

+Finally, based on a practically feasible orbital configuration, this paper calculates the strain spectral sensitivity and noise energy density spectrum of the OLC detector network under that configuration, and compares them with those of space‑based laser interferometric detectors such as LISA, Taiji, and TianQin.
+Compared with LISA and Taiji, the OLC network exhibits better sensitivity in both the low‑frequency and high‑frequency bands.
+Compared with TianQin, the OLC network has better sensitivity at low frequencies.
+Overall, this paper provides useful guidance for the design of OLC detector network configurations.

 Based on the work presented in this paper, several challenges remain to be addressed in the future.
-For example, we can seek other nontrivial solutions and explore nontrivial transformations that leave the circular polarization components of the ORF unchanged~\cite{Jiang:2025uga,Liu:2025hwn}.
-It is also interesting to build on concepts like those in~\cite{Hu:2025fev}, decompose complex links into constituent one-way links and applying the proposed transformation to their cross-correlation configurations.
+For example, we can seek other nontrivial solutions and explore nontrivial transformations that leave the circular polarization components of the ORF $\Gamma_{ab}^{V}$ unchanged~\cite{Jiang:2025uga,Liu:2025hwn}.
+In addition, when studying the variation of the ORF with the included angle and detector separation, we restrict the two detectors to lie in the same plane and impose $\vec{s}\cdot\vec{m}_{12}=0$.
+In future work, more spatial configurations of OLC detectors can be explored, and their ORFs can be systematically compared and analyzed.
+According to Ref.~\cite{Hu:2025fev}, the complex links in space-based laser interferometers such as LISA can be decomposed into combinations of one-way links.
+Therefore, in future work, we can attempt to apply the nontrivial transformation to these complex links and explore the properties of the complex links after the equivalent transformation.